-GENEVA — The United Nations and its children’s agency UNICEF were by far the most popular international organizations among world leaders on Twitter — where U.S. President Donald Trump overtook Pope Francis in the most-followed social media rankings.
+GENEVA (AN) — The United Nations and its children's agency UNICEF were by far the most popular international organizations among world leaders on Twitter — where U.S. President Donald Trump overtook Pope Francis in the most-followed social media rankings.

 Trump had over 53 million followers on Twitter, more than double the number since he took office on January 20, 2017, global PR firm Burson Cohn & Wolfe, or BCW, said in its annual "Twiplomacy" study on the intersection of diplomacy with social media.